Our Privacy Statement

 Security and data retention

-We store relevant personal information in line with data protection laws and ensure that it is password-protected where necessary.
+We store relevant personal information in line with data protection laws (GDPR 2016 and DPA 2018) and ensure that it is password-protected where necessary.
 Some of your information might also be kept in paper records, which are securely locked away.

 All the information provided is for the purposes of therapeutic benefit, to support funding aims and/or research goals.
-No client data leaves the premises.
 We will keep information safe from unauthorised access, unlawful processing, accidental loss, destruction or damage.
 We will retain your information for 7 years or as long as the law requires.
 It will then be safely destroyed.
-For more information, please go to: http://www.bacp.co.uk/terms/dataprotection.php

 Your rights to access, update or delete your information